Block of Flats Insurance

 Multi-property insurance/landlord portfolio insurance

-If you own more than one property then you might be able to get better value by arranging buildings insurance for all your properties at the same time.
-Not only are insurers willing to compete more for bigger customers but this can save a lot of admin hassle by keeping all your properties on the same policy renewed every year.
+Not only are insurers willing to compete more for bigger customers but this can save a lot of admin and bureaucracy by keeping all your properties on the same policy renewed every year – and all under one roof.

 What to look for